qurbat/blocked-hosts/README.md

 ucweb.com.
 0 IN A 202.83.21.14
 ```

 The poisoned `A record` entry has been documented to consistently point to only a few IP addresses.
-This characteristic enables fingerprinting of blocked hostnames.
+This characteristic enables fingerprinting blocked hostnames.

 ## Data